Belgian police intercept car and thwart 'attempted terrorist attack'

 "At different times, pedestrians were put at risk," the prosecutor's office said.
 "When soldiers attempted to intercept the vehicle, it fled."

-Authorities eventually managed to stop the 39-year-old French driver and detain him.
+Authorities eventually managed to stop the 39-year-old French driver and detained him.

-One witness filmed video of authorities taking away the suspect's car.
+One witness took video of authorities taking away the suspect's car.

+Knives and a pellet-style gun were found in the car, a senior Belgian counterterrorism official said.

-An array of weapons were found in his car, including a riot gun, as well as "a can containing a product still undetermined," the prosecutor's office said.
+According to a statement from the prosecutor's office, a riot gun, as well as "a can containing a product still undetermined," were found in the vehicle.

+Investigators were looking into any links the man may have had to Islamist extremism, but have not yet conclusively determined such links, the official said.

 "He was looking to kill people and to cause something dramatic," Hollande said in a statement.